Baked Macaroni and Cheese Recipe

 - Bring a large pot of salted water to a boil

-- Cook pasta in salted water until it you feel it is about 1-2 minutes undercooked.
+- Cook pasta in salted water until you feel it is about 1-2 minutes undercooked.
 Drain and rinse to stop cooking.

-- In a small saucepan melt 3 Tbsp butter and once it stops sputtering (this means the water has evaporated) add the 3 Tbsp of flour and cook until lightly golden.
+- In a small saucepan, melt 3 Tbsp butter and once it stops sputtering (this means the water has evaporated), add the 3 Tbsp of flour and cook until lightly golden.

 - Remove bay leaves from the warmed milk and slowly, about 1/4 cup at a time, add the warm milk to the butter and flour mixture, whisking constantly to keep it smooth until you’ve added all the milk.